ibpsa/modelica-ibpsa/README.md

 1. You may report any issues with using the [Issues](https://github.com/blog/831-issues-2-0-the-next-generation) button.
 1. Contributions in the form of [Pull Requests](https://help.github.com/articles/using-pull-requests) are always welcome.
 Prior to issuing a pull request, make sure :
-    1. your code follows the style guide and coding conventions,
+    1. your code follows the [Style Guide and Conventions](Style Guide and Conventions),
     2. unittest are included for your models, and
     3. the model physics are described in the Specifications.